jeffThompson/CreativeProgramming1/Assignments/Week05_Interactivity.md

 ### DUE: THURSDAY, OCTOBER 12

-In his paper *The Art of Interaction: Interactivity, Performativity, and Computers* (found in the `Readings` folder), David Saltz describes interactive art having an input device that translates one's behavior into digital form, that the input data affects the output, and that the output is translated back into real-world phenomena that we can perceive, all in real-time.
-This week, your assignment is to build a sketch that is interactive in some way, responding to mouse and/or keyboard input.
+In his paper *The Art of Interaction: Interactivity, Performativity, and Computers* (found in the `Readings` folder), David Saltz describes interactive art having three things: an input device that translates one's behavior into digital form, that the input data affects the output, and that the output is translated back into real-world phenomena that we can perceive, all in real-time.
+This week, your assignment is to build a sketch that is interactive in some way, responding to mouse and/or keyboard input in a visual way.

-Think about all the ways of drawing we've covered so far; it may also be helpful to think back to the first week, when a simple set of instructions transformed into surprising drawings.
 How you approach this, and what it looks like, is up to you, but the result should be a unique exploration of interactivity and the visual.

 Think about ways the mouse and keyboard could change:

-* Position (follow mouse, flee away, move back-and-forth, still/motion)
+* Position (stillness/motion, follow the mouse or flee away, move back-and-forth)
 * Size (things get bigger, smaller, appear, disappear)
 * Shape (number of sides, switch between shapes)
 * Rotation (angle, faster/slower, start/stop)
 * Color (shift or flicker, `lerpColor()`, HSB mode)
 * How many of something (end condition of for-loop or recursion)
 * Complex conditions (nest if/else statements depending on interaction)
+* Constraining movement or changes using `map()`

 Remember!
-The way your finished code interacts with the viewer and the results it creates are what's important: great code + boring output = boring art.
+The way your finished code interacts with the viewer and the visual results it creates are what's important: fancy code + boring output = boring art.
+Same goes for ["feature creep"](https://en.wikipedia.org/wiki/Feature_creep) (aka the potpourri approach).

 In addition to the sketch's interactive functionality, please add a way to export still images (perhaps a key or combination of keys, saved with a timestamp).
 Save at least two images of your sketch and include in your upload.

-*Above: an operator at a SAGE console, using a light pen.*
+*Above: an operator at a [SAGE console](https://en.wikipedia.org/wiki/Semi-Automatic_Ground_Environment), using a light pen.*

 ### STRETCH GOALS
 Try adding these elements to your sketch: